mouseless/baked/unreleased.md

 - `ILocalizer` interface was removed, `Baked.Service.Application` now depend on `Microsoft.AspNetCore.Localization` and may use `IStringLocalizer` directly
 - `ExceptionHandler` wasn't setting details when there is no localizer, fixed
+- `ExceptionHandler` wasn't using localization for exception titles, fixed

 ## Library Upgrades